Introduction to Software Tester Work

 Test Cases:

-- Verify that the user is able to enter the correct username.
+- Verify that the user can enter the correct username.

-- Verify that the user is able to enter the password.
+- Verify that the user can enter the password.

-- Verify when clicking the Login button after entering correct username and password, the user is able to log in successfully.
+- Verify when clicking the Login button after entering the correct username and password that the user can log in successfully.

-Below are some of the additional example these cases –
+Below are some additional examples of these cases –

-- Verify that username when not entered, the system throws an appropriate error.
+- Verify that the username when not entered; the system throws an appropriate error.

 - Verify that password when not entered, the system throws an appropriate error.

-- Verify that username and password when not entered, the system throws an appropriate error.
+- Verify that the username and password, when not entered, the system throws an appropriate error.

-- Check that entering incorrect password, the system throws an appropriate error message.
+- Check that the system throws an appropriate error message if entering an incorrect password.

-- Check that entering incorrect username, the system throws an appropriate error message.
+- Check that entering an incorrect username, the system throws an appropriate error message.

 4. Requirement Traceability Matrix (RTM)

-Requirement traceability matrix as the name suggests helps prove to check and incorporate the coverage of the requirements as provided by Business into the testing documents like scenarios and test cases.
+As the name suggests, the requirement traceability matrix helps check and incorporate the coverage of the requirements as provided by the Business into the testing documents like scenarios and test cases.

 As a best practice, this is a separate document showing the mapping of requirement numbers with that of scenarios/cases incorporating that requirement.

 The important aspect is to have a way to trace scenarios/cases to requirements and vice-versa.
 Well-Documented requirements make the task for Prover easier to create and maintain these documents.
-Ambiguous requirements, ever-changing requirements make the life of prover more challenging and can lead to having inconsistent deliverable documents which result in missing out some validation and hence a defect in the end product.
+Ambiguous requirements and ever-changing requirements make the life of a prover more challenging.
+They can lead to inconsistent deliverable documents, which result in missing out on some validation and hence a defect in the end product.

-This is the phase where all of the above-mentioned documents are put into use.
-Requirements were used to create a Scenario, Scenario was used to create it Cases. this Case Document is the Self Sufficient document here to start validating the application.
-Prover starts validating application by executing steps from this case document.
-Multiple these cases could be used to validate a single scenario or even a single test case can correspond to a single test scenario.
-It all depends upon the complexity of the scenarios or sometimes the standard followed in the test team.
-Hence a single test case document can contain 20-50 test cases or it may have 100-120 test cases.
-These numbers are only for explanation purpose, it may vary wildly from project to project.
-The Outcome of this phase is Test Defects.
-The number of valid defects raised in this phase gives a good idea about the stability of the application, quality of testing, quality of build and many such factors which directly impacts the product.
-This phase is the most important phase as tester thrives to cover all test cases (validating almost all required user paths) and at the same time raise as many valid defects as possible.
-All the preparation, communication skills, queries asked for the business comes in to act in this phase of testing.
+This is the phase where we put all the documents above into use.
+The requirements were used to create a scenario, which was used to create test cases.
+We can use the test case document as a self-sufficient document to validate the application.
+Prover starts validating the application by executing steps from this case document.
+Multiple test cases can be used to validate a single scenario, or a single test case can correspond to a single test scenario.
+It all depends upon the complexity of the scenarios or sometimes the standard followed by the test team.
+Hence, a single test case document can contain 20-50 or 100-120 test cases.
+These numbers are only for explanation purposes; they may vary wildly from project to project.
+The Outcome of this phase is to Test Defects.
+The number of valid defects raised in this phase gives a good idea about the application’s stability, quality of testing, quality of build, and many other factors that directly impact the product.
+This phase is the most important as the tester thrives on covering all test cases (validating almost all required user paths) and, at the same time, raising as many valid defects as possible.
+All the preparation, communication skills, and queries asked for the business come in to act in this testing phase.

-While executing these case, any behavior which is not equal to the expected result is raised as the Defect.
-Each test case has a Description, Expected Result and a column for Actual Result.
-While these planning Software Tester Work document has a description and expected results and a Blank column for Actual Results.
-While executing the test cases, the tester is supposed to fill up the actual result column.
-At the same time, if actual is not equal to the expected result, the defect is logged.
-Logging a defect just doesn’t mean informing the developer about the issue.
-It is again a formal process usually done with the help of a tool.
+During the Execution of these test cases, the tester identifies and raises any behavior that does not match the expected result as a defect.
+Each test case has a Description, an Expected Result, and a column for the Actual Result.
+While this planning Software Tester Work document has a description and expected results and a Blank column for Actual Results.
+While executing the test cases, the tester is supposed to fill up the actual result column and log a defect if the result is not equal to the expected result.
+Logging a defect doesn’t mean informing the developer about the issue.
+Usually, people perform this formal process with the help of a tool.
 Currently, there are various tools in the market, some open source and some licensed.
 Any defect logging tool has the following fields –

 - Project/Release Name